DBarney/zq_pool/README.md

 handle({message,<<"insert">>,<<"foo">>,<<"bar">>}) -> ok.
 ```

-Also jobs are not limited to sending only 3 messages, 3 is the minimun, but the maximun is as large as you would like.
+Also jobs are not limited to sending only 3 messages, 3 is the minimun, but the maximum is as large as you would like.
 So taking the key value store idea again, image we are submitting to a list.
 Instead of sending :

 ```
 qz_pool:submit(Socket,[<<"append">>,<<"foo">>,<<"bar">>]),